Kentucky's pro-business climate provides a number of incentives for businesses. The Kentucky

 technology.
 With certain exceptions, most for-profit businesses with 50 or fewer

 full-time employees are considered eligible for this program.
-The KSBTC program is
+The KSBTC program has a limited allocation of available tax credits.

 U.S. Small Business Administration